 The analysis is conducted over a broad parameter space, ranging from 1 to 800 ions and from aspect ratios of the trapping potential ranging from $\alpha=1.0$ to $8.22$.
 We calculate the structural ground state configuration for systems up to $100$ ions.
 For systems $N > 100$ we add individual ions to the outer shell along the $z$-axis one at a time from alternating directions and let the system equilibrate to limit computation time.
 This will most likely result in metastable crystal configurations for $N > 100$ that are of higher energy than the ground state.
 While the number of shells could, in principle, vary between metastable states and the ground state, extended simulations showed that such discrepancies have no significant impact on the overall trends in shell formation.
 Therefore, the study of shell structures in relation to $N$ and $\alpha$ remains robust, even when metastable states are considered.

 The findings of the analysis are given in Fig.~\ref{fig:heatmap}(a), where we plot the number of shells in dependence on the number of ions and the ratio of the trapping potential $\alpha$ as a color gradient.
 A brighter color indicates a larger number of shells.
-We also include the linear-shells by counting them as half shells, based on the definition given above.
+We also include the linear-shells by counting them as half shells (we will later account for this somewhat arbitrary choice by choosing an appropriate error estimate).
 We find a linear dependence of the transition regions between different numbers of shells on the number of ions and the aspect ratio of the trapping potential $\alpha$.
 Linear fits to the transition regions are shown as blue dashed lines in Fig.~\ref{fig:heatmap}(a).
 The slopes of these fits, which are the ratios of $\alpha / N$, become increasingly shallow for larger shell counts.